Ringing the Bull is a traditional hook and ring game played in sports bars, ski lodges and quaint watering holes all over the world.

 If you land it on the hook, your opponent must make the same shot.
 If he misses, he gets a B. First one to spell out BULL loses.

-The Island Version of Ringing the Bull: Bimini Ring
+The Island Version of Hook and Ring: Bimini Ring (aka Tiki Toss)!

 If you’re lucky enough to play your bar games in the Caribbean, keep an eye out for the island version of ring toss: Bimini Ring.